-The MSc Education comprises six taught modules plus your dissertation.
+The MSc Education comprises five compulsory modules, an option module plus your dissertation which is core.
 With the exception of the Dissertation module, all your modules have a value of 10 European Credit Transfer System (ECTS) credits or 20 Credit Accumulation and Transfer Scheme (CATS) credits.
 A standard module represents 200 hours of student learning.
-The Dissertation is a core module and has a value of 30 ECTS (60 CATS).
-A summary of each of the modules is provided below.
-There are currently no optional modules in this programme.
+The Dissertation has a value of 30 ECTS (60 CATS).
+A summary of each of the modules is provided below